Kietpawpan/infoX/README.md

 # How to Use
 1. Download the new infoX DSS package: **Source code (zip)**, from <a href="https://github.com/Kietpawpan/infoX/releases">the released page</a>
-2. Extract and place the AI folder: **infoX-1.2.6** on the **Desktop** of your computer.
+2. Extract and place the AI folder: **infoX-1.2.7** in the folder **Program Files** in Drive C of your computer.
-3. Open the folder and double-click the AI file.
+3. Open the folder and double-click the AI file (infoX.hta).
-4. Click the **Disclaimer** button on the program screen and follow the instruction.
+4. Click the **Disclaimer** button on the program screen, read it carefully and follow the instruction therein.
-5. Check the right answers for your case until the AI makes the recommendation on official information disclosure.
+5. Click the **START** to run the AI.
+Check the right answers until the AI makes the recommendation on official information disclosure.

 # Credits
 1. Legal knowledge was gained mainly from the website of the Office of the Prime Minister.